 There are a couple of tricks to making a great Mac & Cheese:

-- And make your own bread crumbs for the topping.
+- Make your own bread crumbs for the topping.
 Don’t even think about canned or boxed.
-Especially don’t use Panko.
+And especially don’t use Panko.
+There’s something about panko that’s dull and lifeless and it will never give you the gorgeous color and just-right texture of a homemade breadcrumb.

 Do shop well for the cheese and watch the sales.
-I picked up Cracker Barrel on sale, 2 bucks each, plus a discount for a coupon, and thought it was perfect in this.
-And I picked up for less than plain old grocery store cheese.
+I picked up Cracker Barrel on sale, 2 bucks each, plus a discount for a coupon, and thought it was perfect in balance of taste and meltability in this.
+And I picked it up for less than plain old grocery store cheese, so do watch the specials and let them guide you on what to make.
+I used a combo of their white Cheddar and some of their sharp Cheddar and the Cracker Barrel melted just right into the perfect cheesy gooeyness w/o the graininess of a better cheese or the oiliness of a cheaper one.Print

 - 1 package (16 ounces) elbow macaroni